gabeklein/expressive-mvc/README.md

 <br/>
 <h2 id="concept-ambient">Ambient Controller</h2>

-Ofcourse, controllers can also access others, via the context of component where used.
-You probably saw it coming: for the we have the `tap` modifier!
+Ofcourse, controllers can also access others via context, within the component where used.
+You probably saw it coming: for this we have a `tap` instruction!

 ### `tap(Type, required?)`